 Computational intelligence is a rapidly growing research field including a wide variety of problem-solving techniques inspired by nature.
-Traditionally computational intelligence consists of three major research areas: Neural Networks, Fuzzy Systems, and Evolutionary Computation.
+Computational intelligence consists of three major research areas: Neural Networks, Fuzzy Systems, and Evolutionary Computation.
 Neural networks are mathematical models inspired by brains.

 Neural networks have massively parallel network structures with many neurons and weighted connections.
 Whereas each neuron has a simple input-output relation, a neural network with many neurons can realize a highly non-linear complicated mapping.
 Connection weights between neurons can be adjusted in an automated manner by a learning algorithm to realize a non-linear mapping required in a particular application task.